Skip to content

 Key takeaways

-• High-contrast cool for modern farmhouse/contemporary
+• High-contrast cool palettes define modern farmhouse and contemporary homes

-• Soft warm for cottage and mid-century
+• Soft warm tones fit cottage and mid-century modern best

 FAQ